ScottBrenner/cfn-lint-action/README.md

 Within the `run |` section, you specify the required Cloud Formation Linter commands.

-However, if you would rather run the Cloud CloudFormation Linter commands within this action.
+However, if you would rather run the CloudFormation Linter commands within this action.
 That is also possible.
 An example of that can be found below:

 ```yaml
 name: Lint CloudFormation Templates